syncfusion-content/winui-docs/winui/radialgauge/ranges.md

 **Position customization**

  The range can be moved far or near to the axis line with using the `RangeOffset` property.
-The property can be specified either in the logical pixels or the factor value.
+The `OffsetUnit` property of range allows to specify the `RangeOffset` either in factor or logical pixels, and the default value of `OffsetUnit` is logicalPixel.

-If the `OffsetUnit` is set as logical pixels, then the range will be moved based on the provided logical pixel value.
+**Range offset in pixel**

-If the `OffsetUnit` is set as factor, the factor value will be multiplied with the axis radius.
-Then the pointer will be moved to the corresponding value.
-The default value of `OffsetUnit` is logicalPixel.
+The `OffsetUnit` is set as logical pixels, then the range will be moved based on the provided logical pixel value.

 {% tabs %}